accellera-official/systemc/docs/DEVELOPMENT.md

 >  *Note:* **Commit messages**
 >
->  Though not required, it’s a good idea to begin the commit message with
+>  Though not required, it's a good idea to begin the commit message with
 >  a single short (less than 50 character) line summarizing the change,
 >  followed by a blank line and then a more thorough description.
 Tools
 >  that turn commits into email, for example, use the first line on the